runk/node-maxmind/README.md

 node-maxmind
 ========

-IP geo lookup using Maxmind databases, written in pure javascript.
+IP geo lookup using Maxmind databases, written in pure javascript with no dependencies.

 ## GEO databases